ahlongas07/jmeterultimatedtgloom/README.md

 4. After a successful build, you will find the compiled JAR file in the `target/` directory.

-5. Copy the generated JAR file: `jmeter-virtual-thread-group-loom-project-1.0` from the `target/` to the JMeter `lib/ext/` directory and copy `jmeter-plugins-cmn-jmeter-0.7.jar` from `resources` directory.
+5. Copy the generated JAR file: `jmeter-virtual-thread-group-loom-project-1.0` from the `target/` to the JMeter `lib/ext/` directory and copy `jmeter-plugins-cmn-jmeter-0.7.jar` from from [Resources Page](https://github.com/ahlongas07/jmeterultimatedtgloom/tree/master/resources).